 Recall that variables $X$ and $Y$ are conditionally independent given $Z,$ denoted

 if any of the following three equivalent conditions hold

-An intuitive account of each of these conditions is as follows: In the context of already knowing $Z,$ (1) learning $Y$ teaches you nothing about $ X $ (i.e. $Y$ teaches you nothing more about $X$ than what you already could infer from knowing $Z$), (2) learning $X$ teaches you nothing about $Y$, and (3) $X$ and $Y$ are uncorrelated.
+An intuitive account of each of these conditions is as follows: In the context of already knowing $Z,$ (1) learning $Y$ teaches you nothing about $ X $ (i.e. $Y$ teaches you nothing more about $X$ than what you already could infer from knowing $Z$), (2) learning $X$ teaches you nothing about $Y$, and (3) $X$ and $Y$ are independently distributed.
 Note that \emph{marginal independence} of $X$ and $Y$, where $P(X,Y)=P(X)P(Y)$, is simply conditional independence where the conditioning set is the null set.

 The definition of conditional independence implies that certain logical inferences hold among CI relations.
-In other words, a set of CI relations need not be logically independent.
+In other words, in a complete set of CI relations, the CI relations need not be logically independent of one another.
 In particular, the \emph{semi-graphoid axioms} specify some inferences that can be drawn among CI relations.
 They are: